joelvonrotz/joelvonrotz.github.io/README.md

 ## 🗺 What, where am I?

 Hey, so you've stumbled upon my source code for my website.
-Besides the source code, you can also find a small documentation, which I wrote for myself during development (for example: how posts are filtered).

-You can see the "documentation" in [.dev/documentation.md](/.dev/documentation.md)

 ## 🎨 Website Theme